chandrakanth-c/patterns-in-algorithms/README.md

 # Patterns In Algorithms
 Discussions around Patterns in Algorithms.

 ## Objective
-The intention of making this github repo `public` is just to provide a compressed version of `thruth/source of thruth` of discussions around  `Patterns In Algorithms` based on the current viable source of thruths (specifically not through LLMs) on the internet.
+The intention of making this github repo `public` is just to provide a compressed version of `thruth/source of thruth` of discussions around  `Patterns In Algorithms` based on the current viable source of thruths (geeksforgeeks.com, stackoverflow.com etc) on the internet and based on conversations with LLMs (chatgpt,gemini,claude etc).

-I do not claim any rights to the answers themselves.
+I do not claim any rights to the content.
 All sources will be listed in every file with due diligence.
+For LLMs - a doc will be liked that has the pasted conversation with LLMs around the topic.

 ## Subsections